nguyenvukhang/alatty/docs/sessions.rst

 Sessions
 =============

-kitty has robust support for sessions.
-A session is basically a simple text file where you can define kitty windows, tabs and what programs to run in them as well as how to layout the windows. kitty also supports actions to easily :ac:`create and switch between existing sessions <goto_session>`, so that you can move seamlessly from working on one project to another with a couple of keystrokes.
+alatty has robust support for sessions.
+A session is basically a simple text file where you can define alatty windows, tabs and what programs to run in them as well as how to layout the windows. alatty also supports actions to easily :ac:`create and switch between existing sessions <goto_session>`, so that you can move seamlessly from working on one project to another with a couple of keystrokes.